Co-orientable taut foliations in Dehn fillings of pseudo-Anosov mapping tori with co-orientation-reversing monodromy: Introduction

 (b) Assume that $\varphi$ is co-orientable, co-orientation-reversing and $\partial \Sigma$ is connected.
-Then the degeneracy slope of $\partial M$ is not $\infty$, and so $\partial \Sigma$ has nonzero fractional Dehn twist coefficient.
-Thus, one of Theorem \ref{Roberts} (a), (b) applies to $M$ and Theorem \ref{Roberts} (c) doesn't apply.
+Then the degeneracy slope of $\partial M$ is not $\infty$, and thus, one of Theorem \ref{Roberts} (a), (b) applies to $M$ and Theorem \ref{Roberts} (c) doesn't apply.
 In this case, Theorem \ref{main} expands the known range of CTF filling slopes when $(p_1;q_1) \ne (2;1)$.